 Peerform vs. Prosper

 Rates at Peerform and Prosper are almost the same, but we’d recommend Prosper for borrowers who want more than $25,000, especially if they are financing a medical procedure.
-For general purpose personal loans, Prosper lends up to $35,000 with rates between 5.99% and 36% and terms of three or five years.
+For general purpose personal loans, Prosper lends up to $40,000 with rates between 6.95% and 35.99% and terms of three or five years.
 To qualify, you’ll need a credit score of 640 or more, a debt-to-income ratio under 50% and some form of income.
 However, for medical procedures, Prosper makes loans up to $100,000 for borrowers with credit scores of 740 or more.
-Rates on these loans are low: between 6% and 16%.
 Borrowers with lower credit scores can still apply for medical financing, but only up to $35,000.
 Prosper works directly with many medical and dental offices across the country, so you may be able to apply through your doctor or dentist.